Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 Global Market Share Analysis: How Shopify Compares

-Shopify commands 26% of the global ecommerce platform market — a remarkable achievement in a highly competitive space.
-To contextualize this dominance, let's examine what this means in practice.
+Shopify commands 26% of the global ecommerce platform market.
+That's a huge share in a crowded field.
+Here's what it looks like in practice.

 Market Share Breakdown by Platform

-Based on our analysis of the ecommerce technology landscape:
+Based on our analysis of the ecommerce platform market:

 • More third-party developers building apps and integrations